 Plan for downtime to slow down, and don’t try to cram too much into your family safari holiday trip.
 Remember that babies and younger children will still need a nap.
 Meanwhile, older children might yearn for some alone time to play with their gadgets.

 If you’re traveling with your spouse, you will probably benefit from an hour or two away from the kids.
 Downtime doesn’t necessarily have to be spent in your lodge room either, and you can spend it on an afternoon nature walk, sunset gazing, swimming pool, or campfire.

 Consider an all-inclusive private family safari holiday

 Although we all have fond memories of family holidays, we can probably look back on trips that haven’t always gone according to plan.
-Travelling with kids can be stressful for parents, no matter what age the children are.
+Traveling with kids can be stressful for parents, no matter what age the children are.

 Nevertheless, you don’t have to get your hands dirty in the planning logistics and keep your children in check during the trip.
 Consider booking an all-inclusive private safari with a local tour operator.

 An all-inclusive family safari vacation means that your entire expedition is in the hands of the tour operator, ensuring that they take care of everything, including family-friendly accommodation, meals, transport/transfers, standard drinks, and all safari activities.
 It means saving time for the experience with your loved ones and reducing trip fatigue.
 An all-inclusive safari may be pretty expensive at first glance, but it offers excellent value for money.